-In thinking about media and history I was looking into some articles and realized that very few people in my generation and younger know much about major historical events.
-In fact, a recent British survey cited in a Daily Mail article shows that “nearly two-thirds of young people were unable to say that the First World War ended in 1918” and “54 per cent of the same age range, 16-24, also did not know the war began in 1914.”
-I found this really disappointing.
-If so few of my generation know so little about these general facts, how much do they know about the actual events of the war?
-How much do they know about other major historical events?
-There are such rich stories there that would be sad to loose for many reasons.
-And I’ve always thought what Winston Churchill said was so true.
+While reading some articles related to media and history, I realized my generation, the millennials, know very little about major historical events.
+In fact, a 2012 British survey cited in a Daily Mail article suggests that “nearly two-thirds of young people were unable to say that the First World War ended in 1918,” and “54 per cent of the same age range, 16-24, also did not know the war began in 1914.”
+It is very disappointing that so few members of my generation know about general historical facts, let alone the actual events of the Great War.
+If this is true, it makes me wonder how much the young generation knows about other major historical events.
+There are so many historically rich stories out there that would be unfortunate to lose for many reasons, including the words of former British Prime Minister Winston Churchill:

 “Those that fail to learn from history, are doomed to repeat it.”

-So why do youth know so little about this war?
-How many other famous and influential historical events do they know little about?
-I doubt I am able answer these questions, but I also don’t think that all hope is lost.
-It might seem surprising, but I think that the youth of today can learn a lot about the events of yesterday from the media.
-Albeit, unconsciously.
+So why do younger people know so little about the Great War?
+How many other famous and influential historical events are they ignorant about?
+It may seem surprising, but I think that today’s youth can learn a lot about the events of yesterday from different forms of media.

-Disney has released many movies based on historical figures, including Pocahontas and Mulan.
-In the movie, Pocahontas chooses to say when John Smith leaves.
-Historically, however, she traveled to England and married John Smith but died soon after.
-Another interesting fact about the story of Pocahontas is that she was, in fact, the daughter of the chief of her tribe, but she was not the rebellious heroine portrayed by Disney.
-She didn’t rebel against her father’s wish to kill John Smith; in fact she was asked to make the life or death decision and she chose to let him live.
+Besides being prevalent in many video games, history is often found entwined in the plots of movies.
+Disney has released many movies based on historical figures and classic stories.
+Examples include Pocahontas, Mulan, The Lion King (Hamlet), and The Little Mermaid (based on the Hans Christian Anderson story).
+Similarly to historical video games, however, movies that are based on history should not be taken at face value.
+In the movie, Pocahontas, Pocahontas chose to stay with her people when John Smith left for England.
+Historically, she traveled to England and got married to him, but died soon after.
+An interesting fact about the story of Pocahontas is that, although she was actually the daughter of her tribe’s chief, she was not the rebellious heroine portrayed by Disney.
+In reality, she didn’t rebel against her father’s wish to kill John Smith, but she was actually given the responsibility to make the decision if he should live or die.

-Similarly, the legendary figure from ancient China, Hua Mulan, was also taken more seriously in real life.
-She was skilled in martial arts and sword fighting before she joined the army, so it was a logical choice that she take her father’s place.
-There was no drama about whether or not she would get killed for being a woman in the army and her family felt no dishonour.
-Disney being Disney, it’s fair to assume their historical adaptations will always ere on the side of drama.
-All movies need some sort of conflict, and it was still very rare for women to be taken seriously in that time and culture.
+Similarly, the legendary figure from ancient China, Hua Mulan, was taken more seriously in real life than in the movie, Mulan.
+She was skilled in martial arts and sword fighting before she joined the army, so it was a logical choice that she took her aging father’s place.
+In other words, there was no drama about whether or not she would get killed for being a woman in the army, and her decision did not dishonour her family.
+However, the Disney adaptation made a point that women weren’t taken as seriously in the time period portrayed, favouring drama over historical accuracy.